kreynolds/vibe_zstd/README.md

 #### Methods

-- `new()` - Creates a new decompression context.
+- `new(initial_capacity: nil)` - Creates a new decompression context.
+  - `initial_capacity` - Optional initial buffer capacity (in bytes) for unknown-size frames.
+If nil, uses the class default.
-- `decompress(data, dict = nil)` - Decompresses the given compressed data string. `dict` is an optional DDict for dictionary-based decompression.
+- `decompress(data, dict: nil, initial_capacity: nil)` - Decompresses the given compressed data string.
+  - `dict` - Optional DDict for dictionary-based decompression.
+  - `initial_capacity` - Optional per-call override for initial buffer capacity (in bytes) for unknown-size frames.
 - `set_parameter(param, value)` - Sets advanced decompression parameters.
 Returns self for method chaining.
 Available parameters:
   - `:windowLogMax` (10-31) - Maximum window size as power of 2.
 Prevents memory exhaustion attacks.
 - `get_parameter(param)` - Gets current value of a decompression parameter.
 Returns the integer value.
 Currently supports `:windowLogMax`.
+- `initial_capacity` - Gets the instance's initial capacity setting for unknown-size frames.
+Returns the configured value, or the class default if not set.
+- `initial_capacity=(value)` - Sets the instance's initial capacity for unknown-size frames.
+Set to nil to use the class default.
+Value must be positive.
 - `use_prefix(prefix_data)` - Uses raw data as a decompression prefix (must match the prefix used during compression).
 Returns self for method chaining.
+- `DCtx.default_initial_capacity` - Class method that gets the global default initial capacity for all new DCtx instances.
+Returns `ZSTD_DStreamOutSize()` (~128KB) if not configured.
+- `DCtx.default_initial_capacity=(value)` - Class method that sets the global default initial capacity for all new DCtx instances.
+Set to nil to reset to ZSTD default.
+Value must be positive.
 - `DCtx.parameter_bounds(param)` - Class method that returns the valid range for a decompression parameter.
 Returns a hash with `:min` and `:max` keys.
 Useful for parameter validation.
 - `DCtx.frame_content_size(data)` - Class method that returns the decompressed size of a compressed frame, or nil if unknown or invalid.
 - `DCtx.estimate_memory()` - Class method that estimates memory usage in bytes for a decompression context.
 Useful for memory planning in constrained environments.